 You may ask yourself, why should I choose Costa Rica as my volunteering destination?
 Below you’ll find some info on what Costa Rica has to offer, and why we think you should come and volunteer in this beautiful country.

 Green Life Volunteers is looking for an enthusiastic individual who would like to help work at Green Life’s own Costa Rica dog rescue project on the Osa Peninsula of Costa Rica.
 Animal rescue in Costa Rica is a project based out of Puerto Jimenez, where you’d be staying during the time of your project.
-There are a lot of mistreated and stray dogs and cats in the area of Puerto Jimenez and in other parts...
+Check our amazing new video about what it’s like to be a Dog&Cat Rescue Project Volunteer...

-As a volunteer on this project you will be taking care of large parrots.
-You will live and work on a parrot farm in the middle of the jungle in one of Costa Rica’s most remote locations, on the Osa Peninsula.
+As a volunteer on this project you will live and work on a parrot farm in the middle of the jungle in one of Costa Rica’s most remote locations, on the Osa Peninsula.
 The region is also the most biodiverse of Costa Rica, with 2.5% of the world’s biodiversity found just here.
-You will help to clean cages, feed the birds and animals, assist with exercising the birds (parrots need daily exercise outside of their cages), and...
+You will help to clean cages, assist with exercising the birds (parrots need daily exercise outside of their cages), and...